How much is 19 weeks pregnant in months? Women have their 19th week of pregnancy on fifth month or in the second trimester.

 You can also experience back and leg pain.
 It usually happens after you spend a lot of time on your feet or sit a lot.
 Try to reduce the stress on legs and backbone.
 If you sit a lot, try to make short breaks every half an hour and to walk a little.
 Do not cross your legs while sitting.
 Also do not use backless chairs, because they increase stress on your backbone and can cause pain.

 You have to pay particular attention to the sensations in the abdominal area.
 Though it is normal to experience some pain during this phase of pregnancy, you have to pay attention to this pain.
-If you are suffering from strong cramping pain in the abdominal area (often accompanied with blood issues), you have to contact your doctor immediately.
+If you are suffering from strong cramping pain and cramps in the abdomen area (often accompanied with bleeding), you have to contact your doctor immediately.
 Such symptoms can be the sign of potential miscarriage.

 Your belly is noticeably bigger now and continues to grow.
 You can feel uncomfortable during the night, because you cannot sleep on your belly anymore (moreover, you shouldn’t!).
 It is also not recommended to sleep on your back, because you can overlap the access of oxygen to growing fetus.
 It is better to sleep on a side.